le-chartreux/linux-config/README.md

 ### Gnome terminal

-In the `Text` configuration, set the font to `CaskaydiaCove Nerd Font Mono`.
+In the `Text` configuration, set the font to `CaskaydiaCove Nerd Font Mono` and the initial terminal size to 90 columns.
 In the `Colors` configuration, select `Show bold text in bright colors` to increase visibility.

 ### [Zsh](https://wiki.archlinux.org/title/Zsh)